state-alchemists/zrb/docs/concepts/task/rsync-task.md

 ### `RsyncTask.print_result`

-Outputs the task result to stdout for further processing.
+Print the task result to stdout for further processing.

 Override this method in subclasses to customize how the task result is displayed or processed.
 Useful for integrating the task output with other systems or